 First Aid Kit

-I always take a little kit that includes, band aids, antibiotic ointment or spray, Imodium and pain relievers.
+I always take a little kit that includes, band-aids, antibiotic ointment or spray, Imodium, and pain relievers.
 It is true that you can buy this stuff in Europe, but it can be expensive and you’ll need to buy way more than you’ll need.
+You can buy a very compact First Aid Kit that doesn’t take much space and is lightweight.

 Stop the mail and newspaper delivery, and let you neighbors know that you will be away.
 You don’t want prospective burglars to see papers piled up at your door.
 And, your neighbors will keep an eye out for suspicious activity.
 Putting your lights on timers is also a good practice.